RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Introduction

 Our key findings are as follows.
-At finite lattice spacing, we observe a clear ordering: the breaking in the $U(1)_A$ scalar--pseudoscalar channel is strongest, while the $U(1)_A$ tensor--axial-tensor channel and the $SU(2)_L\times SU(2)_R$ vector--axial-vector channel are significantly weaker and comparable to each other ($\kappa_{PS} > \kappa_{TX} \sim \kappa_{VA}$).
+At finite lattice spacing, we observe a clear ordering: $\kappa_{PS} > \kappa_{VA} > \kappa_{TX}$, where the breaking in the $U(1)_A$ scalar--pseudoscalar channel is strongest, while the $U(1)_A$ tensor vector--axial-tensor vector channel is significantly weaker than the other two channels.
 However, a controlled continuum extrapolation reveals that this entire hierarchy collapses.
 All three symmetry-breaking strengths become statistically indistinguishable within our resolution.
 This result provides a new, high-precision benchmark from a chirally symmetric action.
-It indicates that the effective restoration scales probed by these different operators converge in the continuum limit, suggesting that the manifestations of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ symmetries in the \emph{nonsinglet} sector are much more concurrent than suggested by finite-lattice-spacing studies focused on a single channel.
+It indicates that in the continuum limit the $SU(2)_L \times SU(2)_R$ and $U(1)_A$ channels reach degeneracy at the same temperature, already at $164$~MeV, our lowest simulated point.
+The two symmetries thus restore concurrently in the \emph{nonsinglet} sector, in contrast to the separated scales suggested by finite-lattice-spacing studies focused on a single channel.

 The paper is organized as follows.
-In section~\ref{sec:theory}, we formally define the RG-invariant symmetry ratio $\kappa_{AB}$ and detail its theoretical properties.
+In section~\ref{sec:theory}, we formally define the RGI symmetry ratio $\kappa_{AB}$ and detail its theoretical properties.
 Our lattice setup, time-correlation functions, and analysis methodology are described in section~\ref{sec:lattice}.
 Numerical results at finite lattice spacing are presented in section~\ref{sec:results}, and the continuum extrapolation is performed in section~\ref{sec:a0}.
 The implications of our findings and future applications of the $\kappa_{AB}$ framework are discussed in section~\ref{sec:discussion}.